Pear Ginger Muffins

 Tips For the Best Muffins

 • Don’t over mix the muffin batter.
 Fold it together with a rubber spatula just until you no longer see streaks of flour.
-Don’t with the wet ingredients into the dry because this will work the gluten in the flour too much and you’ll have a tough, chewy muffin.
+Over-mixing the batter will work the gluten in the flour too much and result in a tough, chewy muffin.

 • If you use liners I suggest going with parchment paper liners to ensure that the muffins don’t stick to them at all.
 You can also spray the muffin pan with cooking spray.
 If you make muffins without liners they will be darker on the edges and slightly shorter in height.
 I prefer the darker, slightly “crusty” edges.

-• Use a cookie scoop like this one to scoop out the batter.
+• Use a cookie scoop to scoop out the batter.
 This will ensure that you have equal amounts in each muffin cup and that they bake evenly.

-Anjou or Bosc pears work best for baking.
-They hold their shape well, are easy to peel and won’t turn to mush in the muffins after they bake.
+Anjou or Bosc pears work well for baking.
+Happi pears are another good choice and what I used in this recipe.
+They all hold their shape well, are easy to peel, if you choose to do so, and won’t turn to mush in the muffins after they bake.

 5 from 1 vote